jwnimmer/upiez/README.md

   * 12x [94669A104](https://www.mcmaster.com/nav/enter.asp?partnum=94669A104)	Aluminum Unthreaded Spacer, 4.500 mm OD, 10 mm Long, for M2.5 Screw Size
   * 4x [94669A094](https://www.mcmaster.com/nav/enter.asp?partnum=94669A094) Aluminum Unthreaded Spacer, 4.500 mm OD, 3 mm Long, for M2.5 Screw Size
   * 40x [90940A102](https://www.mcmaster.com/nav/enter.asp?partnum=90940A102) Polycarbonate Plastic Washer for M2.5 Screw Size, 2.7 mm ID, 5.0 mm OD, Packs of 25

+Cover the top of the barrel connector with a little kapton tape, just to make sure it doesn't short onto the board above it.
+There should be enough clearance, but if you have a large blob of solder on the bottom of the nearby board there might be contact.

+I started from the USB board and worked my way up.
+It's probably fine either way.
+Use a washer under every nut.
+I also used washers on _both_ sides of each spacer (thus the 40x washers shown above), but that was probably overkill.
+One washer per spacer should be enough to separate the boards so they don't short, and would save some money.
+Finish fitting all four bolts' worth of fasteners before using any tools to start tightening.
+Tighten each of the four corners a little bit at a time, to keep everything squared up.

 ## PCB assembly